TobaQUINN/KNN-Supervised-Learning1/README.md

 - Practice designing a machine learning pipeline for scalability and deployment.
 - Explore hyperparameter tuning, evaluation, and feature preprocessing.

+“The model achieved high accuracy (95.6%), excellent F1 score (0.9660), and ROC AUC (0.9894).
+It correctly identifies most benign and malignant cases, though a few malignant cases were missed (recall=0.90).
+Overall, the model shows strong generalization and discrimination, suitable as a baseline for a medical diagnostic tool — with room for further recall improvement if clinical risk tolerance requires.”
 ---

 ## 🩺 Dataset